 - “Boy Scouts of America files for bankruptcy.
 Hundreds of sexual abuse lawsuits are now on hold” (CNN)

 - “Boy Scouts seek bankruptcy, urge victims to step forward” (AP)

 You can read more stories regarding our clients and attorneys by clicking here.

 Historic Day!!
 We filed some of the first lawsuits against the Catholic Church, the Boy Scouts, and other organizations under California’s new law for survivors of childhood sexual abuse.
-Under the new law, all survivors of childhood sexual abuse, regardless of their current age, a three year “window” to file a civil lawsuit for the abuse they suffered.
+Under the new law, all survivors of childhood sexual abuse, regardless of their current age, are provided a three year “window” to file a civil lawsuit for the abuse they suffered.
 This “window” could be significantly shortened if a defendant files for bankruptcy, so please contact us right away for a free, confidential consultation to learn your options under this new law!!

 Stories on the New Law: Some of our clients have decided to share their stories and what the new law means to them.
 Many of our lawyers have also been quoted in a number of news articles.
 You can read their stories by clicking on these links:

 “Law gives child sex assault victims more time to file suits” (Associated Press), featuring our client Rich Clayton and our attorney Michael T. Pfau